 Credit Needed: This is for individuals with good to great credit, with the average scores for cardholders running from 629 to 771.

-Bottom Line: A great option if you want to combine good APR with travel rewards.
+Bottom Line: The Capital One VentureOne card is a great option if you want to combine good APR with travel rewards.

 5. Barclaycard® Ring MasterCard®